 Opened in 1993, the facility houses the main lecture halls and both wet and dry learning labs; both the Irving W. Wiswall Learning Laboratory and the Jerry and Darlene Bilinski Learning Laboratory.

-The Flower-Sprecher Veterinary Library resides in the first floor of our newly-built capital expansion project along with a new poisonous plant garden.
+The Flower-Sprecher Veterinary Library resides in the first floor of the center.

 Veterinary Research Tower